Penrheol/Sri_Lanka_HEAT_IBF/README.md

 These files provide the following:

 Interactive HTML dashboard sri_lanka_heat_tool.html – open in any browser.
-NO installation needed.
+No installation needed.
 Three tabs:
 Threshold Calculator: adjustable Bayesian loss parameters per sector (health, agriculture, labour), live probability sliders representing the ensemble forecast, and an optimal Watch/Alert/Warning decision that updates in real time along with the full loss matrix
 Advisory Generator: enter forecast Heat Index, Tmax, and RH; the tool outputs the warning level, impact statement, sector-specific action cards drawn from the Rogers (2026) prescriptive models, and a draft advisory text ready to copy or print
 Post-Event Review: a structured FORIN matrix (four EW4All pillars × four lenses) for recording what happened, plus impact tables, lessons fields, and a future climate filter — exportable as a plain-text summary